iMicknl/azure-genesys-audiohook/README.md

     > **Note:** For best compatibility, use `swedencentral` as your Azure region.
 Other regions may not be fully supported or tested.

 4. After deployment, the CLI will display a link to your web service.
-Open it in your browser—you should see `{"status": "healthy"}` to confirm the service is running.
+Open it in your browser, you should see `{"status": "healthy"}` to confirm the service is running.

-## Genesys configuration
+## Configure Genesys Cloud AudioHook

 Once your web service is running, configure the AudioHook Monitor in Genesys Cloud to stream audio to your Azure deployment.